RakhithJK/spyder-ide-spyder-wiki/Projects-using-Spyder.md

 Here is a brief list of projects, packages under development, and companies using Spyder.

-If you know of more, feel free to add them.
+Spyder itself is developed using Spyder, if you know of more, feel free to add them.

 ## Development of Python Packages